curvelogic/eucalypt.old/docs/index.md

----
----

-{% raw %}

-<span style="color: red; font-weight: bold"> Eucalypt is in an
-experimental phase of development.
-Much of this does not yet exist.
-The introduction is here to act like a product specification, guiding development.
-It is highly subject to change and perpetually at risk of destruction.
-In short, go away and come back later. </span>

-Eucalypt is a tool, and a little language, for generating and transforming structured data formats like YAML and JSON.
+**eucalypt** is a tool, and a little language, for generating and transforming structured data formats like YAML and JSON.

-If you use text-based templating to process these formats or you pipe this these formats through several different tools or build steps, Eucalypt should be able to help you generate your output more cleanly and with fewer cognitive somersaults.
+If you use text-based templating to process these formats or you pipe this these formats through several different tools or build steps, **eucalypt** should be able to help you generate your output more cleanly and with fewer cognitive somersaults.

-Eucalypt is a purely functional language that can be used quickly and easily from the command line.
+**eucalypt** is a purely functional language that can be used quickly and easily from the command line.

 It has the following features:

-  - a native syntax that makes common transformations succint and allows you to define data, functions, operators and more
+  - a concise native syntax that allows you to define data, functions, and operators
-  - a simple means of embedding in YAML files to support in-place manipulation of the data (a la templating approaches)
+  - a simple embedding into YAML files to support in-place manipulation of the data (a la templating)
   - facilities for manipulating blocks (think JSON objects, YAML mappings)
-  - facilities for manipulating text including string interpolation and regular expression
+  - facilities for manipulating text including string interpolation and regular expressions
-  - an ergonomic command line interface and access to environment variables, the filesystem...
+  - an ergonomic command line interface and access to environment variables
   - metadata annotations and numerous extension points

+It can currently read YAML, JSON, TOML and eucalypt syntax and export YAML, JSON or text.

 If you're generating or processing YAML or JSON, you should give it a try.

+!!! warning

+	**eucalypt** is in an early phase of development and highly subject to change.
+Not all features are fully implemented.

-# A lightning tour of the Eucalypt's native syntax
+# A lightning tour

-A few micro-examples should help give a flavour of Eucalypt's native syntax.
+A few micro-examples should help give a flavour of **eucalypt**'s native syntax.

+If you want to try out the tool, see [Getting Started](getting-started.md).

-## Example One
+## Example 1

 Here is a simple one: